minblock/compute/doc/build-osx.md

 Running
 -------

-It's now available at `./darkcoind`, provided that you are still in the `src` directory.
+It's now available at `./computed`, provided that you are still in the `src` directory.
 We have to first create the RPC configuration file, though.

-Run `./darkcoind` to get the filename where it should be put, or just try these
+Run `./computed` to get the filename where it should be put, or just try these
 commands:

-    echo -e "rpcuser=darkcoinrpc\nrpcpassword=$(xxd -l 16 -p /dev/urandom)" > "/Users/${USER}/Library/Application Support/ComputeCore/darkcoin.conf"
+    echo -e "rpcuser=computerpc\nrpcpassword=$(xxd -l 16 -p /dev/urandom)" > "/Users/${USER}/Library/Application Support/ComputeCore/compute.conf"
-    chmod 600 "/Users/${USER}/Library/Application Support/ComputeCore/darkcoin.conf"
+    chmod 600 "/Users/${USER}/Library/Application Support/ComputeCore/compute.conf"

 When next you run it, it will start downloading the blockchain, but it won't output anything while it's doing this.
 This process may take several hours.

 Other commands:

-    ./darkcoind --help  # for a list of command-line options.
+    ./computed --help  # for a list of command-line options.
-    ./darkcoind -daemon # to start the darkcoin daemon.
+    ./computed -daemon # to start the compute daemon.
-    ./darkcoind help    # When the daemon is running, to get a list of RPC commands
+    ./computed help    # When the daemon is running, to get a list of RPC commands